 Welcome to MU Gene Zoos and Crop Gardens

-To learn about our six zoos and gardens, please click on the "About MU Gene Zoos & Gardens" tab and select the topic of interest.
+To learn about our five zoos and gardens, please click on the "About MU Gene Zoos & Gardens" tab and select the topic of interest.
 While you can learn much about these plants on-line, they are also amazing to see growing in our zoos and gardens.
 You may visit the zoos and gardens on your own without a reservation.
 For directions and contact information, please click on the "Visit the Zoos and Gardens" tab.
 You may want to print handouts located on the "Handouts for Your Visit".
 Although signs identifying plants have been posted, these handouts provide additional information.

 Thank you for your interest and return often.

 IPM Program, 110 Waters Hall, Columbia, MO 65211

 Copyright © 2015 - Curators of the University of Missouri.
 All rights reserved.
 DMCA and other copyright information.